-The [Number of Ports] keyword is not permitted in Version 1.0 files.
+Rules for Version 1.0 Files: The [Number of Ports] keyword is not permitted in Version 1.0 files.

-Each Touchstone® Version 2.0 file must contain one and only one [Number of Ports] keyword and entry.
+Each Touchstone Version 2.0 file shall contain one and only one [Number of Ports] keyword and entry.
 The [Number of Ports] keyword and associated data define the number of single-ended ports represented by data in the file.

-The [Number of Ports] line must begin with the keyword [Number of Ports], in brackets as shown.
-This keyword is followed by a single positive integer argument, separated from the keyword by whitespace.
+The [Number of Ports] keyword is followed by a single positive integer argument, separated from the keyword by whitespace.

-The [Number of Ports] line is required for Version 2.0 files and must appear after the [Version] keyword, before any other keywords and before any network data.
+The [Number of Ports] keyword is required for Version 2.0 files.
+It shall be the first keyword after the option line.

-'''

 !
-4-port S-parameter data

-!
-Data valid for 1.0, if [Version] and [Number of Ports] are removed
+4-port S-parameter data !
+Data valid for 1.0, if [Version] and [Number of Ports] are removed [Version] 2.0 # GHz S MA R 50 [Number of Ports] 4

-[Version] 2.0

-GHz S MA R 50

-[Number of Ports] 4

-'''